-CSU has selected to participate in the Open Pathway; one of three options institutions have with HLC to maintain accreditation.
+CSU participates in the Open Pathway; one of three options institutions have with HLC to maintain accreditation.
 It follows a 10-year cycle and, like all pathways, is focused on quality assurance and institutional improvement.
 The process includes regular monitoring, an assurance review in year 4, completion of a quality initiative in years 5-9 and a comprehensive evaluation in year 10.

-All academic and professional degrees and all course credits earned at CSU are accredited by the Higher Learning Commission.
+All academic/professional degrees and all course credits earned at CSU are accredited by the Higher Learning Commission.
 In addition, many of CSU’s academic programs are accredited through professional organizations in their disciplines.

 The current Specialized Accreditation Schedule provides a listing of accredited programs as well as the corresponding date for re-accreditation.
 Disciplinary accreditation can be important for future employment or admission to graduate school.